TheFrenchGhosty/wiki.thefrenchghosty.me/docs/privacy-guide/privacy-guide.md

 - [GrapheneOS](https://grapheneos.org/) (Note: really low amount of devices supported)
 - [LineageOS](https://lineageos.org/) (Note: it needs to be "degoogled" first: https://redlib.pussthecat.org/r/degoogle/comments/cldohl/how_to_degoogle_lineageos_in_2019/ )
-- [DivestOS](https://divestos.org/): (Note: A soft-fork of LineageOS that is better than it in every way, however the project is REALLY young, support a lot less devices (a lot of the builds are either broken or untested) and has no track record.)
 - Any FOSS GNU/Linux distribution

 Do not use: